mazelb/Heddoko-backend-old/API Docs/source/includes/authentication/_resource-grant.md

 }
 ```

 The resource owner password credentials grant is best suited for Android & iOS apps, or any app that cannot redirect the user to Heddoko's sign-in page and receive an authorization code through a pre-determined URI.

-The process can be summarized as:
+**Step 1: Collect username & password from user**

+Collect the user's username and password.

+**Step 2: Authenticate user**

+`POST /oauth2/token`

-Collect username & password from user » Send user credentials to the API, along with app's own ID & secret » App receives access token
+Send the user's credentials to the API, along with app's own ID & secret.

-`GET /oauth2/token`
+**Step 3: Receive an access token**